CLEARING

 March 16, 2026 by Clearing

-Every year, I work with Jewish day school families who are managing the same quiet collision: a senior who is supposed to be deep in the college application process in August and September, and a school trip to Israel that takes them away for some or all of it.
+Every year, I work with Jewish day school families managing the same quiet collision: a senior who is supposed to be deep in the application process in August and September, and a school trip to Israel that takes them away for some or all of it.

 Why August and September Are Not Optional

-Testing, August and September are among the last windows for students to sit the SAT or ACT before November 1 deadlines.
+The personal essay needs six to eight weeks of drafting, feedback, and revision.
+Students who start in September for a November 1 deadline are starting late.
+Students who start in October are in serious trouble.
+Supplemental essays for selective schools require real research and careful editing.
+And August and September are among the last windows to sit the SAT or ACT before November 1 deadlines.
 Miss the September test and your options narrow significantly.

 What to Do Before the Summer Is Over